 Mr. Tang was appointed as a Director of our Company on 8 May 2016.
 He is a member of the Nominating Committee.
 He was a Non-Independent Non-Executive Director and also a member of the Remuneration Committee and the Risk Management and Compliance Committee until 7 May 2018.
-On 8 May 2018, he was redesignated to Non-Independent Executive Director and on the same day, relinquished his position as member of the Remuneration Committee and the Risk Management and Compliance Security Director and on the same day, relinquished his position as member of the Remuneration Committee and the Risk Management and Compliance Committee following BNM's approval for his re-appointment.
+On 8 May 2018, he was redesignated to Non-Independent Executive Director and on the same day, relinquished his position as member of the Remuneration Committee and the Risk Management and Compliance Committee following BNM's approval for his re-appointment.